Applying conditions to count, lookup, or rollup fields in Airtable

 Applying conditions to fields in Airtable

 Applying conditions to existing lookup, rollup, or count fields means that you already have two tables connected by a linked record field.
-If you do not already have one of these fields created, see the following to first connect the tables and then to create a field that pulls in or calculates additional values from one table to another.
+If you do not already have one of these fields created, see the following articles to first connect the tables and then create a lookup, rollup, or count field that pulls in or calculates values from one table to another.

 Once you have a lookup, count, or rollup in your table, you can configure it to only show a subset of related information.
-For example, a “Bugs & Issues” table may be linked to a “Features” table to show all the bugs related to each feature.
-If you wanted to only see the number of high priority bugs for a feature, you could configure a count field to be filtered to just the “Critical” and “High” priority bugs.
+For example, a “Bugs & Issues” table may be linked to a “Features” table to show all the bugs associated with each feature.
+If you wanted to only calculate the number of high-priority bugs for a feature, you could configure a count field to be filtered to just the “Critical” and “High” priority bugs.
+To configure this, you would:

-The conditions you can apply here work the same as view filtering where you select a field , an operator , and a comparison value .
-In our example, you could set the filter to only count bugs with priorities of either “Critical” and “High” from the other table (Bugs & Issues).
+3. This will reveal the option to configure conditional statements.
+The conditions you can apply here work the same as record filtering in views where you select a field, an operator, and a comparison value.
+In our example, you can set the filter to only count bugs marked with “Critical” or “High” single select options from the “Priority” field in the other table (Bugs & Issues).

 Invalid conditions in Airtable